MacMannes/stackmob-docs/sdks/ios/guides/offline_sync_guide.md

 <h3>Setting a Custom Merge Policy</h3>

-You can conduct your own merge strategies by defiing and setting a block rather than choosing a predefined policy.
+You can conduct your own merge strategies by defining and setting a block rather than choosing a predefined policy.
 You are given a dictionary representation of the client and server objects, as well as the date of the last time the object was read from the server.
 The block must return "client" or "server", represented by the `SMMergeObjectKey` typedef:

 ```obj-c
 typedef enum {